Not this Blanche…

 Or this one…

-I’ve shared my master technique with you before… that is, my totally made up, real-chefs-would-cringe-at-the-sight, shortcut to keeping ready-to-eat vegetables in the house.
+I’ve shared my master technique for cooking massive amounts of vegetables with you before: my totally made up, real-chefs-would-cringe-at-the-sight, shortcut to keeping ready-to-eat vegetables in the house.
 Blanching is another good option, especially for vegetables that taste good raw, but are too hard to digest in their completely uncooked state.

 If you blanch veggies, you can use them in salads just like the raw versions, or use them in other cooked dishes like casseroles, omelets, and sautés.
 They last days and days in the fridge and are at least halfway to dinner-ready.

-1. Fill a large pot with water, add some sea salt (1 tablespoon or so), and bring it to a rolling boil.
+1. Fill a large pot with water, add 1-2 tablespoons salt, and bring it to a rolling boil.
 You need enough water in the pan that the boil will continue after you add the raw veggies.
 Keep that roiling boil going!

 2. Drop in the raw veggies and set a timer; see list below.

-3. When the time is up, drain the veggies and run them under cold water to stop the cooking.
+3. When the time is up, drain the veggies and run them under cold water to stop the cooking process.

 Veggie Blanching Time